openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-The Inference Engine can perform inference on different precision formats, such as FP32, FP16, or INT8.
+The OpenVINO Runtime can perform inference on different precision formats, such as FP32, FP16, or INT8.
 To generate an IR with a specific precision, run the Model Optimizer with the appropriate `--data_type` option.

 Generic Model Optimizer script: